matiasbontempo/epicgames-weekly-game-notifier/Readme.md

 ## Code

-If you want to check how the bot works or you want to contribute to it, you can check the source code here:
+If you want to check how the bot works or you want to contribute to it, you can check the [project repositoy](https://gitlab.com/matias.bontempo/epicgames-weekly-game-notifier).